Skip to main content

 Course overview

-Teesside University is highly praised for its links with local and national industries and businesses such as Marlow Foods (Quorn), SK Chilled Foods and Sainsbury’s.
-The University is committed to integrating with industry in the Tees Valley and has a record of producing employment-ready problem solvers and innovators.
-This postgraduate programme embeds key transferable skills, visits to industry and talks from industrial speakers relevant to the food and drink industries.
-You may also be interested in our MSc Food Science and Biotechnology.
+Teesside University is highly praised for the links it maintains with local and national industries and businesses such as Marlow Foods (Quorn), SK Chilled Foods and Sainsbury’s.
+The university is committed to integrating with industry in the Tees Valley and has a record of producing employment-ready problem solvers and innovators.

 Download pdf Order prospectus